 Conventionally leased office space usually appears to be the cheapest way to rent a commercial property.
 But you also need to understand the additional costs associated with maintaining the property.

-The cost of a serviced office mostly includes Internet and phone bills, cleaning, heating, lighting, reception services, security and maintenance, redecoration and refurbishment, and for this all-inclusive service you’ll be paying a small premium.
+The cost of a serviceable workplace largely includes web and phone bills, cleaning, heating, lighting, reception services, security and maintenance, redecoration and refurbishment, and for this all-inclusive service you’ll be paying a small premium.

-Additionally, in moving into a serviced office, there are little to no start-up costs.
+Additionally, in entering into a serviceable workplace, there square measure very little to no start-up prices.

 If you are expanding soon and foresee hiring additional staff, you will need to factor this in before signing the lease.
 This comes back to the duration of the lease.
 With a serviced office lease you can look at providers who offer flexible spaces or can add more workstations in your area at an additional cost thereby not limiting your business growth.